emiliobucha/openshift-adv-service-mesh-lab/README.md

     * Jaeger Operator
     * Openshift Service Mesh Operator

-    Note: to use the API v1 structure I had to create the subscription in channel 1.0 and create the control plane installation with apiVersion: maistra.io/v1 in
+    Note: to use the API v1 structure I had to create the subscription in channel 1.0 and create the control plane installation with apiVersion: maistra.io/v1

 02. Execute 02-deploy-bookinfo-application.sh script